DoctorLogicProduct/dltest/_pages/products/social-reputation/social-reputation.md

 - component: callout-headline
   component_css: callout-headline
   class: callout-headline__reputation
-  headline: "<span>94%</span> of patients use online reviews to evaluate physicians"
+  headline: "<span>94%</span> of patients use online reviews to evaluate physicians."
   source: Software Advice
 - component: feature-1
   headline: "Receive Notifications"
   class: social-reputation__feature--1
   text: "We remove the unknown by providing alerts when your practice is mentioned in a review.
-We monitor dozens of review sites, ensuring any time a review is posted about your practice - you will receive an email alert.
+We monitor dozens of review sites, ensuring any time a review is posted about your practice you will receive an email alert.
 Rest easy knowing you will be the first to know anytime a review is posted online."
   btn:
   img: "/img/products/social-reputation/review-notifications.jpg"
   img_alignment: "Left"
 - component: feature-1
   headline: "Display Your Testimonials"
   class: social-reputation__feature--2
-  text: "Easily showcase your reputation and organize them by source, doctor, procedure, and more.
+  text: "Easily showcase your reputation by organizing reviews by source, doctor, procedure, and more.
 Positive testimonials are tagged and posted to your practice website.
 Our platform then automatically integrates these testimonials to relevant content pages and displays the star ratings in search results."
   btn:
   img: "/img/products/social-reputation/reviews-feature.jpg"
   alt: "Display Testimonials"